slaclab/smurf-server-scripts/README.md

 # Scripts to setup SMuRF server

-This repository contains a set of usefull script for setting up SMuRF servers.
+This repository contains a set of useful script for setting up SMuRF servers.